psydex/Unlock-extra-Steam-inventories/README.md

-# Unlock-extra-Steam-inventories
+This code is used to unlock extra Steam inventories for unavailable games.
-Unlock extra Steam inventories
+These inventories have NO USE!
+It's purely for the fun of having them unlocked in your inventory list.